Master’s and Certificate Programs at the Perelman School of Medicine

 Master of Science in Health Policy Research (MSHP)

 The MSHP program trains outstanding investigators to conduct health policy and health services research and prepares students for successful careers in academics, research, and policy.

 The MPH program prepares health leaders by integrating research, education, and practice to promote health and prevent disease.
 The program's interdisciplinary model provides professionals with a public health lens that can be applied to current and future work.
 The program is accredited by the Council on Education for Public Health.

 The MRA program aims to produce a cadre of highly trained and sophisticated practice professionals adept in the skills necessary to maximize compliance and minimize risk in the development of FDA-regulated products.
 Students will learn both the foundation and application of science-based clinical investigation and the corresponding regulations.

-Master of Science in Regulatory Science (MSRS)
+Master of Regulatory Science (MRS)

 Master of Science in Translational Research (MTR)

 The MTR program provides trainees with a strong foundation in the fundamental techniques of translational research and the knowledge to apply contemporary research tools to clinically relevant areas of investigation.
 The goal of the MTR program is to produce clinical researchers who are competitive in seeking research support and who are knowledgeable about the complex issues associated with conducting sound translational research.

 Medical Physics Graduate Programs (MPP)